SHI-Yu-Zhe/awesome-agi-cocosci/README.md

 * [Cognitive Science and Science Education](https://www.harvardlds.org/wp-content/uploads/2018/05/Carey-Cognitive-science-and-science-education.-American-Psychologist.pdf) - ***American Psychologist***, 1986. [[All Versions](https://scholar.google.com/scholar?cluster=6627805813997387166&hl=en&as_sdt=0,5)].
 Susan Carey's review on cognitive-science-based methodologies for science education research.

+* [PersLEARN: Research Training through the Lens of Perspective Cultivation](https://aclanthology.org/2023.acl-demo.2/) - ***ACL'23***, 2023. [[All Versions](https://scholar.google.com/scholar?cluster=6242389165210232890&hl=en&as_sdt=0,5)].
+Research on facilitating the cultivation of scientific perspectives, starting from a basic seed idea and progressing to a well-articulated framework, for scientific research training in higher education.

 *[Back to Top](#c)

 #### Democratization of Science